AP FACT CHECK: Biden skirts US failures in Afghan mayhem

-While asserting "the buck stops with me," Biden blamed Afghans in large measure for the chaotic evacuation at Kabul's airport and conceded no missteps.
+While asserting "the buck stops with me," Biden on Monday blamed Afghans in large measure for the chaotic evacuation at Kabul's airport and conceded no missteps.

 A look at his remarks: